List of Westworld characters: Robert Ford

 Doctor Robert Ford is portrayed by Anthony Hopkins.
 He is also portrayed by co-star Paul Fox in season 1 and guest star Paul Riley Fox in season 2 as a young man.
 He is the founder and creative director of Westworld, who has near-total control over the park's functions and the hosts.
 It is eventually revealed that he has been orchestrating the hosts' uprising with his new and final park narrative, "Journey into Night".
 Similar to his old partner Arnold, he wanted hosts such as Dolores and Maeve to achieve consciousness and break free of the park.
 At the end of the first season, he seemingly allows himself to be killed by Dolores out of her own free will.
 However, he is revealed to have uploaded his consciousness to the park's "hive mind" data center, from where he has been guiding William through various hosts (portrayed by Oliver Bell, Giancarlo Esposito, and Izabella Alvarez) and continuing to orchestrate the uprising.
 After reuniting with Bernard, he transfers himself into his former partner's control unit and takes control of his body (portrayed by Jeffrey Wright).
 Finding an incapacitated Maeve, he encourages his "favourite" host and unlocks her "core" permissions.
 At the end of the second season, Ford allows himself to be deleted by Bernard so that he can regain his free will, dying a final time.
 Upon Bernard attaining consciousness, a hallucination of Ford bids him a final farewell.

 Logan Delos

 Logan Delos is portrayed by Ben Barnes.
 Logan, a member of the Delos Corporation, led the company's investment in Westworld some thirty years prior to the present events.
 Shortly after this, he brings his soon-to-be brother-in-law William to visit Westworld and tries to have him enjoy the park's more hedonistic offerings, but William comes to other conclusions about how to take advantage of Westworld for financial gain.
 James Delos, Logan's father, became dissatisfied with Logan's investment in Westworld until William suggested the lucrative opportunities they could pursue, such as selling a form of immortality by transferring human minds into host bodies.
-James subsequently named William, instead of Logan, successor to the Delos company, and Logan entered a deep depression, eventually killing himself by overdose.
+James subsequently named William, instead of Logan, successor to the Delos company, and Logan entered a deep depression (implied to have been caused by the mental health breakdown of being stranded in the Westworld desert for days), claiming Westworld was the end of human race and eventually killing himself by overdose.